ngaskill/liferay-docs/develop/tutorials/articles/services/using-soap-web-services.markdown

 ---

-As an example, let's look at the SOAP web service classes for Liferay's `Company`, `User`, and `UserGroup` portal services to execute the following:
+As an example, take a look at the SOAP web service classes for Liferay's `Company`, `User`, and `UserGroup` portal services to execute the following:

 1. List each user group to which user *test* belongs.